Above: an old map of the area before development started in earnest.

 One of the Society’s main aims is to resist changes which could further obscure the general character of this part of the valley.
 It would not be realistic nor desirable to resist all change and, unless near neighbours bring problems regarding small extensions to individual houses to our attention and ask for advice, we do not usually pursue such applications.
 Larger developments, or alien activities which can change the character of a street, are another matter.

 It is essentially how the Bromley Hill Estate looked when owned by Lord Farnborough between 1801 and 1838 - remaining the same until 1880 when it was sold to Samuel Cawston.
-Higher quality maps can be found here.
+The first image below is detail from the picture below it.
+Both images are courtesy of reproduced with the permission of the National Library of Scotland where high resolution maps can be found.

 The 1894 Map